 EXSC 495 Internship 2-12

-BIOL 216 Microbiology 4
+BIOL 216 Microbiology

 BIOL 312 Genetics 3

-СНЕМ (CHEM 111/113 or CHEM 121/123) 4
+CHEM (CHEM 111 or CHEM 121/123) 4

-PHYS 101 Introduction to Physics
+PHYS 101 Introduction to Physics 4

+PHYS 121/121L Introduction to College Physics (Algebra ·a-

+Based) 4

 Subtotal Credit Hours: 3-4

 Total Credit Hours: 50

 Students pursuing the undergraduate course requirements for physical therapy or occupational therapy graduate programs can do so in the exercise science major.
 Most of these programs admit students to a 2-3 year graduate program.
 Admission to these programs is competitive, requiring a minimum grade-point average of 3.0.
 Students should consult the schools to which they are applying for exact required courses.
 Most graduate programs require these additional courses:

+English Composition

+Statistics

+Calculus

+Physics (one year)

+One year of biology

+Additional Biology

+(1 more general, cell, genetics)

+Chemistry (one year)

+Sociology

-English Composition Statistics Calculus Physics (one year) One year of biology Additional Biology (1 more general, cell, genetics) Chemistry (one year) Sociology Internship or work experience in the field
+Internship or work experience in the field